mesos/mr-redis/README.md

    --name, -n           Name of the Redis Instance --memory, -m "0"     Memory in MB
    --slaves, -s "0"     Number of Slaves
-   --wait, -w           Wait for the Instnace to be create (by default the command is async)
+   --wait, -w           Wait for the Instance to be created (by default the command is async)

 ```
 ## More Examples of Using the CLI